-Media Pro 1.2 review
+Media Pro 1.2 full review

 If Apple’s Aperture and Adobe’s shiny new Lightroom 4 haven’t grabbed your attention for photo management and workflow then here’s the alternative from Phase One in the form of Media Pro.